 A medical review on the health effects of nicotine published in the British Journal of Addiction reports that its use may reduce the risk of Parkinson’s disease, Alzheimer's disease and sleep apnea.

-A 2021 medical review reports on some of the cognitive benefits of nicotine use.
-In healthy individuals, nicotine appears to improve memory and reduce cognitive declines from sleep deprivation.
-In individuals with cognitive impairments, nicotine is reported to improve cognitive function.
+In healthy individuals, nicotine was shown to improve memory and reduce cognitive declines from sleep deprivation.
+In individuals with cognitive impairments, nicotine was reported to improve cognitive function.

-A 2015 medical review found that nicotine use can directly contribute to cardiovascular disease, can increase plaque in arteries and can increase the risk of high blood pressure.
+A 2015 medical review found that nicotine use can directly contribute to cardiovascular disease, can increase plaque in arteries, and can increase the risk of high blood pressure.

 The same review reports that nicotine use can increase the risk of heartburn and peptic ulcer disease.

-Due to the conflicting evidence, we don’t think it’s fair to conclusively say that nicotine is bad for you.
-It seems logical to avoid it for most people, but in certain instances (like someone with mild cognitive impairment who doesn’t have addictive tendencies) it may improve their quality of life.
+It seems logical for most people to avoid nicotine, but in certain instances (like someone with mild cognitive impairment who doesn’t have addictive tendencies), it may improve their quality of life.

 An interesting YouTube video from an addiction researcher features a clip from neuroscientist Andrew Huberman who claims that nicotine may be good for you: